What is in this leaflet

 Do not take this medicine if you have or have had any of the following medical conditions:

 - muscle pain, tenderness or weakness from other medicines used to treat high cholesterol or triglycerides.

-Do not take this medicine if you are pregnant or plan to become pregnant.
+Do not take this medicine if you are pregnant or breastfeeding.
 Your baby may absorb this medicine in the womb or from breast milk and therefore there is a possibility of harm to the baby.